bain-cs111/bain-cs111.github.io/pages/_lectures/week07_lecture02.md

 (lambda (n)
   (* n 2))
 ```
-The answer would be: `number -> number` because this is a **function** that takes as input numbers and produces as output numbers.
+The answer would be: `number -> number` because this is a **function** that takes as input number and produces as output number.

 If we were instead to give you an expression:
 ```racket